google/WebFundamentals/src/_langs/en/tools/profile-performance/network-performance/resource-loading.markdown

 collection: network-performance
 key-takeaways:
   network:
-    - Use the network waterfall in the Network panel to view how much time was spent in the various network phases for a particular resource.
+    - View how much time was spent in the various network phases for each resoure in the Network panel's Timeline waterfall.
+    - Watch out for the blue and red vertical lines.
+The blue line indicates when the main document loaded; the red line indicates when the page fully loaded.
     - View which resource has the slowest time to first byte by selecting the Latency filter in the Timeline column.
     - View which resources took the longest time to load by selecting the Duration filter in the Timeline column.
 remember: